mchan-fr/clipnotes-ai-summarizer/README.md

 ### 🚀 What’s New (v2)

-- ✅ Audio compression added to support longer videos
+- ✅ Chunking added to allow for videos of any length
-- ✅ Token length safeguards to avoid GPT-4 errors
+- ✅ More detailed summaries in addition to overall summary
 - ✅ Clearer error messages for failed downloads/transcripts
 - ✅ UI update with usage notes and styling polish
-- ✅ Chunking allows for videos of any length

 ---